ktollec-ledger/automation-engineer-takehome/README.md

 For ordering ingredients, your tool of choice is [Jira](https://www.atlassian.com/software/jira).

-You can head [here](https://developer.atlassian.com/server/jira/platform/rest-apis/) to learn more about Jira APIs.
+You can register [here](https://www.atlassian.com/software/jira/free) for a free account and then head [here](https://developer.atlassian.com/server/jira/platform/rest-apis/) to learn more about Jira APIs.

 The goal is to add a few routes to your API :